zhannamatuzak/math-with-crab/README.md

 ### **Responsiveness**

 - The website is responsive to all devices within the ranges specified below.
-    - Pixel width :  - px
-    - Pixel width :  -px
-    - Pixel width :  - px
-    - Pixel width :  - px
+    - Pixel width :  481 - 823px
-    - Pixel width : px and above
+    - Pixel width :  481px wide and down

 ### **Bugs**